-Seventeen year old Chanie Altman belongs to the Lubavitcher Hasidic community in Crown Heights, New York.
+Seventeen-year-old Chanie Altman belongs to the Lubavitcher Hasidic community in Crown Heights, New York.
 She lives in a huge home with her Babba, her mother and father, her twin brother Moishe and her older brother Yossi.
 Chanie spends much time caring for her twin brother who was disabled during a difficult birth.

-Chanie's family along with others in the Crown Heights Hasidic community follow the teachings of Rabbi Menachem Mendel Schneerson.
+Chanie's family, along with others in the Crown Heights Hasidic community, follow the teachings of Rabbi Menachem Mendel Schneerson.
 Hasidic Jews live by strict rules; boys and girls do not mingle, there is no television and they do not go to movies, they only listen to Jewish music, and they never read non-religious books.
 The boys do not continue secular schooling after grade five while the girls attend seminary and then marry.

-Chanie and her friends, Deborah Leah and Faygie Kauffman are in grade twelve at Bais Rivkah, a Lubavitcher high school in Crown Heights.Chanie is different from her friends, she loves music and especially wants to sing, which is forbidden to Lubavitcher girls.
+Chanie and her friends, Deborah Leah and Faygie Kauffman are in grade twelve at Bais Rivkah, a Lubavitcher high school in Crown Heights.
+Chanie is different from her friends as she loves music and especially wants to sing, which is forbidden to Lubavitcher girls.
 She also is beginning to question all of her beliefs.

-One Sunday in March, Chanie, Deborah and Faygie, go to the mall to hand out candles and prayer leaflets to Jews.During this outreach, Chanie meets David Goldberg, a handsome young man with beautiful blue eyes.
-Although Daniel is of Jewish background, he is not religious.Chanie feels instantly attracted to him, something she terms the "Evil Inclination" which she tries to resist.
+One Sunday in March, Chanie, Deborah and Faygie, go to the mall to hand out candles and prayer leaflets to Jews.
+During this outreach, Chanie meets David Goldberg, a handsome young man with beautiful blue eyes.
+Although Daniel is of Jewish background, he is not religious.
+Chanie feels instantly attracted to him, something she terms the "Evil Inclination" which she tries to resist.

 Meanwhile Chanie meets a black girl, Jade, who is from Boston and is staying in Crown Heights with her Aunt Rita Mae.
 Jade has taken the semester off from her studies at Vassar to decide what she wants to do with her life.
-Chanie is warned by her mother not to mix with the blacks who do not trust their Jewish neighbours but Chanie has other ideas.
+Chanie is warned by her mother not to mix with Blacks who do not trust their Jewish neighbours, but Chanie has other ideas.
 Soon she and Jade are meeting at Yoni's Yummi Pizza Parlour where Jade encourages Chanie to discover what she wants from life.
 Chanie explains to Jade that members of the Lubavitch Sect believe they must do what the Rebbe tells them to.

 Unknown to her parents, Chanie continues to see both Jade and David, developing a strong friendship with Jade and following through on David's suggestion to apply to Julliard.
 Events come to a climax when a black boy in Crown Heights is struck and killed by one of the cars in Rabbi Schneerson's entourage.
 Set against the riots against Jews in Crown Heights, Chanie must decide her path in life and determine what matters most to her.
 Will she follow her dreams or will she remain true to her beliefs?